 2 Related Work

-Burckhardt gives us the specification methodology which uses visibility relations and a formalization of consistency citerion [3].
-The visibility relation represent the fact that an operation observes the effects of another operations.
-Emmi and Enea develop a simple annotation language for specifying weak-consistent operations in Java concurrent objects via visibility relaxation, which also naturally capture consistency mechanisms in the distributed systems and also develop a validation methodology for specifying software whose operations satisfy multiple distinct consistency levels [4].
-Their relaxed-visibility specification is more expressive than Burckhardt's along a few different axes, which can specify the weak consistency on replica and message-passing.
+Burckhardt gives us the specification methodology which uses visibility relations and a formalization of consistency criterion [4].
+The visibility relation represents the fact that an operation observes the effects of another operations.
+Emmi and Enea develop a simple annotation language for specifying weak-consistent operations in Java concurrent objects via visibility relaxation, which also naturally capture consistency mechanisms in the distributed systems and develop a validation methodology for specifying software whose operations satisfy multiple distinct consistency levels [5].
+Their relaxed-visibility specification has a more powerful expression ability than Burckhardt's along a few different axes, which can specify the weak consistency on replica and message-passing.

-Biswas and Enea have done a great work on checking transactional consistency which inspires us a lot [5].
-However, this work focuses on consistency models for transaction of modern databases while our research focuses on consistency models for replica data storage such as conflict-free replica data type.
+Biswas and Enea have done a great work on checking transactional consistency which inspires us a lot [6].
+However, this work focuses on consistency models for transaction of modern databases while our research focuses on consistency models for weak-consistent replica data storage such as conflict-free replica data type.
 In other words, Biswas and Enea aim to check consistency models like read committed, read atomic, and causal consistency while we aim to check consistency models like basic eventual consistency and weak consistency via visibility relaxation.

-Chao Wang and Enea address the problem of specifying and verifying CRDTs by introducing a new correctness criterion called Replication-Aware Linearizability which is inspired by Linearizability, but they do not use it to verify client applications of CRDTs [6].
+Chao Wang and Enea address the problem of specifying and verifying CRDTs by introducing a new correctness criterion called Replication-Aware Linearizability which is inspired by Linearizability, but they have not use it to verify real client applications of CRDTs [7].

-Michael Emmi have developed the first completely-automatic algorithm for checking weak consistency of concurrent object implementations and identified an optimization to weak-consistency checking [7].
+Michael Emmi have developed the first completely-automatic algorithm for checking weak consistency of concurrent object implementations and identified an optimization to weak-consistency checking [8].
 Since this algorithm is designed to check java concurrent objects, we want to use its framework to implement a platform to check distributed systems.